kprabhak/Demos/Istio-Calico-Kubeadm/istio-kubeadm-ubuntu.md

 ### 1. Create the base OS instances

 This demo was done with Ubuntu 16.04.2, Kubernetes 1.6.4, Calico 2.2, Istio 0.1.6 and Envoy.
-We plan to also verify with CoreOS ContainerLinux and CentOS/RHEL
+We've also tested this on CentOS/RHEL, and also plan to test with ContainerLinux.

 Launch a few Ubuntu instances on your favorite public or private cloud.
 Depending on the cloud used (for e.g., AWS), you might need to set source-dest-check to off for the instances.
 For this demo, we used 4 large instances, 1 for the kube-master and the rest workers.
-Please ensure that the basic system configuration is functional (for e.g, DNS name resolution or /etc/hosts for cluster nodes, ssh, etc.)
+Please ensure that the basic system configuration is functional (for e.g, DNS name resolution or /etc/hosts for cluster nodes, ssh, etc.) - Istio and Envoy are pretty lightweight and should be find in a single small node, but the bookinfo sample app used for the demo is a bit more bulky and might need a couple of large instances.

 ### 2. Install Prerequisite Packages on Base OS Instances